Research and Advocacy

-Additionally, in the coming year, this study will feed into a new multi-year effort of exchanges among peace practitioners from selected countries in conflict that will result in new case studies that seek to build our understanding of the potential and pitfalls of peace structures and other innovative approaches to peace process support.
+Additionally, in the coming year, this study will feed into a new multi-year series of exchanges among peace practitioners from selected countries in conflict that will result in new case studies that seek to build our understanding of the potential and pitfalls of peace structures and other innovative approaches to peace process support.

-Understanding of the Contributions, Promise and Challenges of Peacebuilding Organizations
+Contributions, Promise and Challenges of Peacebuilding Organizations

-The very nature of peacebuilding organizations work often requires the utmost discretion in order for the work to proceed and have value.
+The nature of peacebuilding often requires the utmost discretion in order for the work to proceed and have value.
 This is well illustrated in an anecdote found in the recent book by Peter Coleman, The Five Percent in which he cites the inspiring work of the Public Conversations Project in bringing together pro-life and pro-choice advocates in the wake of tragic murders of health clinic workers in the Boston area.
-In a meeting few could have envisioned, leading activists from both sides of this supremely contentious issue met in secret under the guidance and with the facilitation of the PCP's founders to discuss their viewpoints and seeking to avoid further tragedies.
+In a meeting few could have envisioned, leading activists from both sides of this supremely contentious issue met in secret under the guidance and with the facilitation of the PCP's founders to discuss their viewpoints and avoid further tragedies.

 Whether it is work such as the Public Conversation Project's longstanding support of dialogue among pro-life and pro-choice advocates in the US, or faciliation in longstanding conflicts among political and ethnic groups in entrenched national conflicts globally, too little is known about efforts to build the broad constituency of support that peacebuilding organizations need to work effectively.